alain-andre/prime/doc/prime.fr-FR.md

 Méthode: keys
 ------------

-Returns an array containing all the keys.
+retourne an array containing all the keys.

 ### Échantillon